 (Also, please if you can, do not gather in groups other than with your families and roommates.
 This is not about being fearful, but being careful and prudent.
 We must be wise and proactive in curbing the spread of the virus, until we reach a time when the statistics start to level off and we are in a safe and healthy period.)

-Prayer meeting on Saturdays will be held online from 7:30-8:30pm via Zoom.
-Contact Rebecca Hall for Zoom invite.
+Prayer meeting on Sunday morning will be held online at 9:30pm via Zoom.
+Contact Gamoon Lau for Zoom invite.

 We strongly encourage people to exercise vigilance, common sense, and loving responsibility (self-isolate if you exhibit flu like symptoms or have been in contact with anyone who has traveled coming from effected regions)